AnanthSankaralingam/chromie/README.md

 ### BUGS
 1. API modal doesn't complete code gen when used.
 Also is not extremely clear for users
-2. Browser session for a second run doesn't work.
-Once the 3 minutes are up, even if the user has more total_minutes, they can't start a new session successfully
 3. token tracking is not updating even though logs say they are
-4. icons arent always downloaded to the extension.
 5. project limits are not correctly enforced. free user can build up to 3 projects
-6. UX: chromie as default icon for extensions, auto-submit prompt after sign up
+6. UX: update shared_icons to use chromie as default icon for extensions